Helm (Recommended)

 You can test a Kubernetes cluster locally using one of these services:

-Note: if you do not have an NVIDIA GPU on your machine, you will not be able to use the LLM Classifier in your cluster, which depends on NVIDIA GPUs.
+Note: if you do not have an NVIDIA GPU on your machine, you will not be able to use the LLM Classifier in your cluster.

 The guide you followed in Step 1 may have already set up your kubectl